Find books, music, videos in the Grinnell College Libraries.

 Indexes 2,000 journals published worldwide covering the history of the United States and Canada.
 Includes some full text.
 Coverage includes articles, book and media reviews, and abstracts of dissertations.

-Indexes the scholarly literature on all subjects (especially humanities and social sciences) pertaining to East, Southeast, and South Asia published worldwide.
+1971-present.
+An online index of scholarly literature on all subjects (especially humanities and the social sciences) pertaining to East, Southeast, and South Asia.

 Good to use for dance in Eastern Europe, especially Russia, Poland, former Soviet Union.
 Draws from some important dance publications, with links to JSTOR full-text for older articles, and abstracts for newer articles, some of which are available in our print collection.